What information is in a file format identification report?

 - Information about System files.

-With consistent, API-like ways of viewing this data one can document a collection in a lot of detail and draw connections between other collections and identify new work programs involved in maintaining a digital collection over the longest period of time.
+With a consistent abstraction for viewing this data, one can document a collection in great detail, draw connections between other collections, and identify new work programs involved in maintaining a digital collection over the longest period of time.

-I have been working to extract this information from file format identification reports in a consistent repeatable way in my tool Demystify, and Demystify-Lite.
+I have been working to extract this information from file format identification reports in a consistent repeatable way in my tool Demystify, and Demystify-Lite (see also the blog about that effort).

 A file format identification report is an important artifact that often exists at the beginning of a digital transfer process and may then be recreated a number of times as the collection is processed.
 My paper goes into a lot more detail about how you might use the information in it and looks at some of the other tools out there that are already trying to do that.